phenogit/phenogit.github.io/kit-korner-notes.markdown

     Standard current count for discard
     Splitting honors show 0 or 2 higher
 ##### Opening Leads
-    From 3 small, high or low, when in doubt - count
+    Third from even, smallest from odd, top of a doubleton From 3 small, high or low, when in doubt - count